nikgalanop/edsger/doc/README.md

 The `new` operator (or the equivalent `malloc` call) does not fail when the provided size is equal to 0 or a negative number.
 Special care should be given, if the `new` operator is called with a negative number as its size, since `malloc` accepts unsigned integers, thus it will allocate memory with the equivalent unsigned size.
+- It is not guaranteed that the allocated memory is initialized to zero.
 - The programmer can and should deallocate the dynamically allocated memory via the `delete` operator.
 In this implementation of edsger, no garbage collector exists.
 The `delete` operator is equivalent to a call to the `free` function.
 Whatever applied for the implementation of `malloc` and the linking, applies for `free` as well.
 - Using the `delete` operator, deletes (🐧!!) the data of the allocated data block.
+It is not guaranteed that all of the allocated memory will be set to zero.
 - One may not `delete` non dynamically allocated memory or already `delete`d memory.

 ### Erroneous Accesses